Table of Contents

 Use Hindsight Bias to reflect on the information flows in your business.
 Try to specifically identify the new information that caused you to view your past decision unfavourably.
 Was the information available to you?
 If so, why didn’t you take account of it?
 If not, how can you make such valuable information available next time?

-Do you think cognitive biases affect your decisions at work?
-How do you overcome them?
+What are your thoughts?
 Let us know your thoughts on LegalVision’s Twitter page.

 We appreciate your feedback – your submission has been successfully received.